gbasilveira/flows/flows-editor/README.md

 - **Real-time Validation**: Live workflow validation and error detection
 - **Visual Feedback**: Rich visual indicators and status updates
 - **Production Ready**: Built for enterprise use with comprehensive error handling
+- **Complete Flows Integration**: Full integration with all flows library handlers and plugins

 ### 🏗️ Architecture